wvanderp/GoldDiggersLog/sessions/Session 4.md

 After some healthy discussion, we decide on leaving
 We follow the [[sewers]] back and find a random stair up

-[[Isona]] makes a stealth check to peek through the sewer cover She sees a basement
+[[Isona Silverspeak|Isona]] makes a stealth check to peek through the sewer cover She sees a basement
 [[Traris]] also takes a look and hears the sounds of a tavern

-[[Isona]] goes up and peaks out the door.
+[[Isona Silverspeak|Isona]] goes up and peaks out the door.
 She reports back that we are in a fancy tavern.

 [[Dan Sing]] recognizes the tavern as the [[Spouting Fish]]